 - Yarn, ribbon, bakers twine, rafia (not necessary, but makes it extra cute!)

-How to make the classroom bunny treat
+How to make these bunny valentines for kids

 My daughter loves these cheddar bunnies.
 I think it’s the combo of the purple bag and the yummy snack itself, ha!